8 tips for doing business with European spices and herbs buyers

 Once you are in the market, you can try to upgrade your buyer portfolio, and thus improve your average sales price.
 However, buyers who are willing to pay more will also be more demanding in terms of quality, logistics and service, so be realistic about your options.
 It is important to cooperate with other suppliers from your country in this process, and to mutually invest in quality improvements.
 When quality from one country is recognised as consistently good, you will have more chances to increase your price.

 - Shelf life – this is often based on industry experience.
 There are no industry standards defining shelf life, so it is your responsibility.
-Often, traders will require a shelf life of at least six months after import, in order to meet the expectations of retailers.
+Traders will usually require a shelf life of at least one year after import, but often two years is required.
+Importers must meet the expectations of the final buyers (retailers or processors), which usually request the product to be no older than 2/3 of the total shelf life.

 - Packaging – indicating type, size and container load.
 Container load can indicate how many cargo units (such as pallets) are placed in the container.